10 Common Camping Errors

 “I’m bored, and it’s raining.”

 Bring LOTS of rainy-day activities, especially if you’re camping with kids.
-Make specific plans for bad weather days—don’t assume you’ll be hiking and having campfires every day.
+Make specific plans for bad weather days—don’t assume you’ll hike and have campfires every day.
 A soggy tent can become an extremely claustrophobic, dreary place when the weather turns sour.
 Those games, puzzles, and books you brought for the road trip get them out, it can save the day.

 “Why is that dog squatting beside our tent?”